PadmarajBhat/Cloud/README.md

     * hyper parameter tuning and remembering it
   * Feature Engineering:
     * one hot encoding : we all know the importance of it but what if we cannot anticipant new value to the categorical feature? we will have to rebuilt the model
+      * if customer rating is between 1-5. is it a continuous or categorical ?
+I think it can be categorical but it can be both.
+What if the rating is not given?
+        * the author of the GCP Data Engineer course say that dont use -1.
+Instead use additional column indicating rating given or not.
+           * why cant it be that -1 and then one hot encode it ?